Know Your Customer (KYC): A Comprehensive Guide

 Financial institutions must gather specific documents during the KYC process to verify customer identities and comply with regulations.
 Clear knowledge of these required documents ensures smooth onboarding and risk management:

-• Proof of Identity (PoI): Aadhaar card, PAN card, voter ID, passport, or driving license.
+• Proof of Identity (PoI): PAN card, voter ID, passport, or driving license.

-• Proof of Address (PoA): Utility bills (electricity, water, gas, etc.), bank statements, rental agreements or an Aadhaar card.
+• Proof of Address (PoA): Utility bills (electricity, water, gas, etc.), bank statements or rental agreements.

 • Photographs: Passport-size photographs are usually required for proper KYC documentation.